 #41.
 Sintala Design

-Construction of wooden structures and products typically involves cutting down trees.
+Construction of wooden structures and products typically involves cutting down trees using chainsaws.
 This team led by Jose Luis Aranda ensures that wood products can be made in a sustainable manner.
 Sintala Design makes products out of solid wood but it does not cut down trees.
 Instead, the company collects fallen trees or wood fragments left from manufacturing operations.

 As its name implies, EcoTales is about telling stories to people of all ages.
 Joe Churchman and Helen Martin have made a podcast dedicated to nature.
 Together, they talk about the wonders of nature and the severity of environmental issues.
 Kids won’t be bored by the podcast since EcoTales features whimsical characters such as Etta Earth, Ozzy Oceans, Polly Plastic, and Teddy Tree.